herry13/nuri-lang/README.md

 type-inference technique to determine the type of `name` and `running`, where in this case their types are obtained from the values.

-An attribute (or in general, all variable) can be assigned with value `TBD` (_To Be Defined_), which means that we must replace this value with a non-`TBD` value later.
+An attribute (or in general, any variable) can be assigned with value `TBD` (_To Be Defined_), which means that we must replace this value with a non-`TBD` value later.
 The compiler will ensure that the final output does not have variable with `TBD` value.
 If such situation exists, then a compilation error